c4s4/neon/doc/usermanual.md

 If there is only **one** parent build file named *golang.yml* in your NeON repository.
 If this is not the case, build will stop on error with a message that indicates the number of parent build files with this name in your repository.

-Note that if you use short names, this remove information that tells the user how to install corresponding plugin.
+Note that if you use short names, this removes information that tells the user how to install the corresponding plugin.
 If you extend parent build file *foo/bar/spam.yml*, this tells the user that she can install corresponding plugin typing `neon -install foo/bar`.

 Multiple inheritance is possible as follows: